 This spring, our Board challenged our community to rally around FWM by pledging to match funds one-to-one, up to $35,500.
-We are thrilled to share that we have surpassed our goal for the campaign!
+We are thrilled to share that we surpassed our goal for the campaign!
 THANK YOU.
-Additional gifts made today and beyond will keep us moving forward and delivering thought-provoking programs during this challenging time.
+Gifts made today and beyond will keep us moving forward and delivering thought-provoking programs during this challenging time.

 In celebration, we share a reflection by past Artist-in-Residence Lenka Clayton, illustrating why we love what we do and how vital your support is both for FWM and the contemporary artists leading us in new and groundbreaking directions.

 I am an interdisciplinary artist, and from 2014-2017 was an Artist-in-Residence at the Fabric Workshop and Museum.